bytesunite/li-react-fullstack-site/ch-3-adding-mongodb-to-node/3-2-download-and-install-mongodb.md

 </pre>

 A MongoDB "collection" is similar to a "table" in SQL-based databases.<br>
-A MongoDB stores data as BSON "documents".
+A MongoDB database stores data as BSON "documents".
 BSON is a binary representation of JSON.
 MongoDB documents are composed of field-and-value pairs.
 For example <samp>{field1: value1, field2: value2 }</samp>

 Using *find()* we can filter out multiple documents that match the given criteria.
 In this case the value must match exactly, it would NOT be able to match part of a value like "learn-".<br>
 For example if we wanted to find all articles with 0 upvotes.<br>